 “The Rough Concrete Surfaces of Perret’s Notre-Dame du Raincy.”
 In Still Life, edited by Jennifer Bonner, 276-81.
 New York: Actar, 2016.

 In 1923, the French architect-builders Auguste and Gustave Perret caused an uproar by exposing the cast concrete structure of a new monumental civic building.
-Their design for the church of Notre-Dame du Raincy celebrates the aesthetic and communicative potential of what Western architects had until then largely viewed as a liability: the rugged, streaked, stained, and cracked surfaces of naked concrete.
+Their design for the church of Notre-Dame du Raincy celebrated the aesthetic and communicative potential of what Western architects had until then largely viewed as a liability: the rugged, streaked, stained, and cracked surfaces of naked concrete.
 After the completion of this widely-publicized project, designers and the public alike increasingly equated visible concrete with modern architecture.